 A.V.
 Walberg Residence & Adjoining Properties

 The A.V.
-Walberg Residence & Adjoining Properties in Los Angeles is the winner of a 2019 Preservation Design Award for Contextual Infill.
+Walberg Residence & Adjoining Properties in Los Angeles is the winner of a 2019 Preservation Design Award for Contextual Infill and a Trustees Award for Excellence.
 Award recipients are selected by a jury of top professionals in the fields of architecture, engineering, planning, and history, as well as renowned architecture critics and journalists.
 In making their decision, the jury noted that the project was a model for increasing housing density in historic districts, stating, “the preservation community should be championing this kind of work.
 They did a nice job fixing up the old buildings, but that’s not the exceptional part.
 It’s a model on how to meet the need to provide more housing while respecting the neighborhood.”

 The Award will be presented on Friday, October 18, 2019 at a gala dinner and awards ceremony at the InterContinental Mark Hopkins in San Francisco.
 Tickets and sponsorship options are available at californiapreservation.org/awards.